 In Philippians the apostle Paul says, “I have learned to be content whatever the circumstances.
 I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.”
 (Philippians 4: 11-12)

-2. Adjust spending according to supply
+2. Adjust ___________________ according to supply

 Sometimes there are so many changes taking place in our lives at the same time that we struggle to keep on top of them.
 Sometimes the changes are so subtle we fail to notice them.
 And sometimes we are so stuck in a rut that we are not willing to make the changes we know we need to.
 But those things do not excuse us for not being alert.
 It is the steward’s responsibility to manage well what has been given him, not the master’s.
 In Luke 12:48 we read, “From everyone who has been given much, much will be demanded; and from the one who has been entrusted with much, much more will be asked.”Don’t spend more than you have, and if the Lord gives you more than you need, know that He will expect more of you because of it.